Victoria Prentis: Attorney General

 Following the appointment of Rishi Sunak as Prime Minister on 25 October 2022, Prentis was appointed by him as Attorney General for England and Wales and was officially sworn in as such on 16 November 2022.
 She was appointed to the Privy Council on 27 October 2022 and sworn of it on 14 December 2022.
 As is tradition for those appointed as Attorney General who are not already King's Counsel, Prentis was appointed as King's Counsel on 23 November 2022.

 Prentis made an official visit to Israel and the Occupied Palestinian Territories in February 2024.

 House of Lords

 Prentis received a life peerage as part of the 2024 Prime Minister's Resignation Honours and was created Baroness Prentis of Banbury, of Somerton in the County of Oxfordshire on 13 May 2025.
 She made her maiden speech on Monday 30 June 2025 during a debate on the Chagos Archipelago, and was immediately followed by the valedictory speech of her father Lord Boswell of Aynho.

 Personal life

 Prentis is married to Sebastian Prentis, an Insolvency and Companies Court Judge, whom she met when they were both students at the University of Cambridge.
 The couple have two daughters and live in Somerton, Oxfordshire.
+During debates about the assisted dying bill, she mentions she got diagnosed with cancer and was getting chemotherapy.